Negotiations phrases: Dealing with unreasonable demands exercise

 Let me just make sure I know what you're saying:

 (phrase) This phrase can be used by both buyers and sellers.
-This phrase is used to confirm the main points of an offer which the other side/party has just made.
-It has the same meaning as 'So, if I understand you correctly, you're looking for'.
-When an offer or demand is unreasonable, this phrase is often used with the purpose of giving the person who is saying it a little time to think how they should respond to the offer.
+It is used to show suprise (in a bad way) at an offer the other side/party has made to you and to get them to confirm that your understanding of it is correct.
+After saying it, you say the main points of the offer which the other side/party has just made.
+When the offer or demand is unreasonable, this phrase is often used with the purpose of both making the other person aware of how unreasonable it is and giving you a little time to think how you should respond to the offer.
 In Spanish: "permiteme que este seguro de lo estas diciendo".

 Close